-The ICC Under-19 World Cup 2018 is a 16-team event to be held in New Zealand from January 13 to February 3.
+The ICC Under-19 World Cup 2018 was a 16-team event held in New Zealand from January 13 to February 3.
 The 10 Full Members of the International Cricket Council as of 2016 gained automatic qualification, while one spot was reserved for the highest-ranked Associate from the previous edition of the event, which was Namibia in the ICC Under-19 World Cup 2016.
-Regional qualifiers in ICC's five development regions determined the other teams that will participate in the marquee event.
+Regional qualifiers in ICC's five development regions determined the other teams that participated in the marquee event.

 The following teams qualified from their respective development regions: